 If you’re looking for some fun fiction to enjoy on an Android device, Google’s bookshop is worth a look, but Play Books feel like something of an afterthought compared to the well developed Play Music.

-Wikipedia-style crowd-sourced reference books that work best in your web browser
+Wikipedia-style crowd-sourced reference books that work best in a browser

 You won’t find fiction here – like Wikipedia, Wikibooks is devoted entirely to the sharing of knowledge.